czue/bluesky-comments/README.md

 ```
 npm install
-npm run watch
+npm run dev
 ```

+This will set up a local development server with a simple page showing comments, and watch for changes.

-This will watch for changes and copy the built files to the `dist` directory.
+You can also run  `npm run build` (build once) or `npm run watch` (watch for changes) to copy the built files to the `dist` directory.
-From there you can reference the files in your own project and any updates you make should show up instantly.
+From there you can reference the files in your own projects.